 A commander, no matter what his rank, should go to the 'hot spot', to the place where judgement counts, where a true feel of the actual situation can be gained, that simply is not transmitted by telephone or radio - in fact is transmitted in no other way than through the six senses of the man who is there.
 How far forward, will depend on the rank as well as upon the situation.

 We must evolve tactics and strategy of how to stay alive, while decimating the enemy.
-We shouldn't take refuge under the dictum that a percentage of casualties is acceptable.
-Why should it be acceptable ?
+We should not take refuge under the dictum that a percentage of casualties is acceptable.
+Why should it be acceptable?

 We have huge departments (Staff college, senior command, Higher command, National Defence College (NDC), Research & Wing (R&AW), Intelligence Bureau (IB), Central Bureau of Investigation (CBI) among others) working out plans and strategies, and here we have two hastily trained guys snuffing out five of our best.
 Seriously something is not right.
 Its high time the ostrich pulled its head out of the sand, and worked out a fool proof method to deal with this nonsense

 Leading the men from the front has been the tradition and the culture of the Indian Army.
 But this ethos has been taken to a level where the COs are competing to display one-upmanship in their formations.
 The Commanders are to be equally blamed to have not checked the COs from doing so.

 In the race for getting positive results and catches, the COs have forgotten to refrain from such foolhardiness.
 This also is the result of not having confidence in the junior leadership, which; is where the role of the COs comes to the forefront and that is training.

 It is also true that the RR and infantry battalions may not be getting time for training on the ground as they are committed 24×7.
 Hence to overcome this situation, after every operation it should be critically discussed threadbare and lessons brought out for implementation in the next similar operation.